spaceskynet/TaikoLocalizationTool/README.md

 You can easily modify the game png image and repack to `.txp` file by this tool.

-All the settings can be modify in the `consts.py`.
+All the settings can be modified in the `consts.py`.

 ### Requirements: